umd-lhcb/lhcb-ntuples-gen/docs/ntupling/grid_job.md

     Unfortunately the `backend` option is read-only for existing jobs, so we have to remake a new job.

+!!! info "Manage `ganga` job output"
+    You need to keep `ganga` running in a `lxplus` session to get up-to-date info about your jobs and download output of completed (sub)jobs.

 ## Skimming and annexing of GRID ntuples

-!!! error "STOP"
-    This is a work in progress.
-DO NOT read further until this is removed.

-### Manage `ganga` job output

-You need to keep `ganga` running in a `lxplus` session to get up-to-date info about your jobs and download output of completed (sub)jobs.

-We prefer to merge all output `.root` files from subjobs.
-There's a helper `ganga` function written by Yipeng for that [^1].
+### Offline skimming

+!!! warning "Before you proceed"

+    Clone `lhcb-ntuples-gen` on `glacier` and setup `git-annex` normally.

+We prefer to not merge `.root` files at all.
+Still, we need to give output files sane names and skim them to remove unneeded branches.

+Yipeng has prepared a `ganga` function that generates a `bash` script to aid the process.
 To use it:

 1. In `ganga` shell, type in `hadd_completed_job_output(63)`, where `63` is some job index.